-First of all, it’s extremely unlikely for share price to fall more than 20% or 50% in such a short time, especially the underlying company has very solid fundamentals and are very profitable.
+First of all, it’s extremely unlikely for the share price to fall more than 20% or 50% in such a short time, especially since the underlying company has very solid fundamentals and is very profitable.

 But if this extremely low probability event does happen, you would have to buy 100 shares of DocuSign at $230 even when the current share price is at $200 or $100.

 So, there is the risk of selling put options.

 The way to mitigate your risk is to ONLY sell put options on good stocks that you don’t mind holding for the long term.

 Now, let’s take a look at some of Motley Fool Options picks and how they have performed.

 In April 2020, PayPal stock was trading at $110.55.

 Motley Fool Options team made a recommendation to buy “deep in the money” LEAPS at a strike price of $75 with an expiration date of January 2022.